 Equinor in Angola

-Equinor is a partner in three Angolan offshore producing blocks in the Congo basin on the Angolan continental shelf totaling an equity production of around 110,000 barrels of oil equivalent per day (2023).
+Equinor is a partner in three offshore producing blocks in the Congo Basin, on the Angolan continental shelf, with an equity production of around 110,000 barrels of oil equivalent per day (2024).
+Beyond our producing assets, we are partners in five exploration licenses and have signed a Memorandum of Understanding with Shell, Sonangol (NOC) and ANPG (Concessionaire) to evaluate new offshore opportunities in Angola.

 Block 17